Kefkius/txsc/doc/txscript.md

 # TxScript

 TxScript is a language made for constructing transaction scripts.
-It is expression-oriented in that nearly every language construct changes the state of the stack.

 ## Syntax